Eeva Kilpi, Six Poems

 The forest resounds, echoes, the big pines drone.

-The Finn comes from over there, groaning, and here she is, groaning.
+The Finn comes from over yonder, groaning, and here she is, groaning.

-He goes over there, groaning, and groans as if she is in the sauna
+He goes over yonder, groaning, and groans as if she is in the sauna

 When another person tosses water on the stove.